Experimental reference data (vqfetch reference)¶

 vqfetch for structures

-practice; default TTL is 30 days but in practice the cache hits
+are immutable in practice; default TTL is 30 days but the cache

 Useful for offline reproducibility on cluster compute nodes